 Aggressive Anger

-Aggressive anger is expressed directly and is often marked by an outburst of negative emotions.
+This anger is expressed directly and is often marked by an outburst of negative emotions.

 Aggressive anger is an extreme form that can spell trouble to whomsoever the anger is directed.
 This anger makes the person shout and even hit the targeted recipient.